-- The slide-out rooms will not operate when the ignition key is in the ignition position. - The slide-out room can be stopped at any time by releasing the switch.

-- Slide-out end windows must be shut before moving room - Look for and remove any obstructions before moving room CAUTION ON MOTORHOMES: Move driver seat forward before moving room (either - direction). - Release lock arms by pulling down from center position (Use lock arm tool as required).
-Press and hold 'OUT' position of the appropriate slide-out switch until the slide-out room is fully extended and stops moving, then release the switch.

-- Slide-out end windows must be shut before moving room. - Look for and remove any obstructions before moving room.

-Press and hold 'IN' position of the appropriate slide-out switch until the slide-out room is fully retracted and stops moving, then release the switch - 4) Before moving coach, engage lock arms by pushing up into locked position (Use lock arm tool as required)
+- e-out rooms will not operate when the ignition key is in the ignition position. e-out room can be stopped at any time by releasing the switch. - to out Room - it end windows must be shut before moving room. - r and remove any obstructions before moving room.
+ON ON MOTORHOMES: Move driver seat forward before moving room (either - "," lock arms by pulling down from center position (Use lock arm tool as required), nd hold 'OUT' position of the appropriate slide-out switch until the slide-out room xtended and stops moving, then release the switch. - de-out Room: - t end windows must be shut before moving room nove any obstructions before moving room. - nd hold 'IN' position of the appropriate slide-out switch until the slide-out room is acted and stops moving, then release the switch. noving coach, engage lock arms by pushing up into locked position (Use - n tool as required)